 The Company previously had concluded that the realization of substantially all of its deferred tax assets did not meet the more likely than not threshold and recorded a tax valuation allowance due to the lack of taxable income.
-As of December 26, 2015, the company continued to maintain a valuation allowance against substantially all of its net deferred tax assets as it has not generated taxable income during a twelve-month tax year since the emergence from bankruptcy.
+As of December 31, 2016, the Company continued to maintain a valuation allowance against substantially all of its net deferred tax assets as it has not generated taxable income during a twelve-month tax year since the emergence from bankruptcy.
+In fiscal 2016, the Company decreased its tax valuation allowance to \$18,671 from \$26,363 at the end of short year 2015.
+This decrease related primarily to the utilization of deferred tax assets to offset the Company's pre-tax income generated during fiscal 2016.
 In short year 2015, the Company decreased its tax valuation allowance to \$26,363 from \$41,705 at the end of fiscal 2015.
-This decrease related primarily to the utilization of tax net operating losses and adjustments to the deferred tax asset associated with the Company's goodwill balances.
+This decrease related primarily to the utilization of tax net operating losses and adjustments to the deferred tax asset associated with the company's goodwill balances.
 In fiscal 2015, the Company increased its tax valuation allowance from \$30,573 to \$41,705 related primarily to the tax net operating loss generated in fiscal 2015.
 In fiscal 2014, the Company reduced its valuation allowance to \$30,573 related to the reduction of tax attributes associated with the cancellation of indebtedness and other fresh start adjustments.
-As of December 26, 2015, the Company had an immaterial amount of unremitted earnings from foreign investments.
+As of December 31, 2016, the Company had an immaterial amount of unremitted earnings from foreign investments.